NXT TakeOver: The End

-NXT TakeOver: The End (also called NXT TakeOver: The End... of the Beginning) was the 10th NXT TakeOver professional wrestling livestreaming event produced by WWE.
-It was held exclusively for wrestlers from the promotion's developmental territory, NXT.
-The event aired exclusively on the WWE Network and took place on June 8, 2016.
-The name "The End" stemmed from this being the final TakeOver event to take place at NXT's long-time home of Full Sail University in Winter Park, Florida, although due to the COVID-19 pandemic in 2020, all NXT events were held at Full Sail until October that year when NXT events were moved to the WWE Performance Center in Orlando, Florida.
+NXT TakeOver: The End, also called NXT TakeOver: The End... of the Beginning, was a professional wrestling livestreaming event produced by WWE, held exclusively for wrestlers from the promotion's developmental territory, NXT.
+It was the 10th NXT TakeOver event and took place on Saturday, June 8, 2016, airing exclusively on the WWE Network.
+The event's name stemmed from this being the final TakeOver event to take place at NXT's home venue at the time, Full Sail University in Winter Park, Florida, although due to the COVID-19 pandemic in 2020, all NXT events were held at Full Sail until October that year when NXT's events were moved to the WWE Performance Center in Orlando, Florida.

+Five matches were contested at the event.
+In the main event, Samoa Joe defeated "The Demon" Finn Bálor in a Steel Cage match to retain the NXT Championship.
+In other prominent matches, Asuka defeated Nia Jax to retain the NXT Women's Championship and The Revival (Dash Wilder and Scott Dawson) defeated American Alpha (Chad Gable and Jason Jordan) to win the NXT Tag Team Championship.

 Production

 Background

+The 10th NXT TakeOver event was held at NXT's home venue at the time, Full Sail University in Winter Park, Florida.
+This was intended to be the final TakeOver held at the venue, but the COVID-19 pandemic in 2020 necessitated the move back to Full Sail that summer.

-TakeOver was a series of professional wrestling events that began in May 2014, as WWE's NXT brand held its second WWE Network-exclusive event, billed as TakeOver.
-In subsequent months, the "TakeOver" moniker became the brand used by WWE for all of its major NXT events.
-The End was scheduled as the 10th NXT TakeOver event and was also called "The End... of the Beginning".
-It was held on June 8, 2016.
-The name "The End" stemmed from this being the final TakeOver event to take place at NXT's long-time home of Full Sail University in Winter Park, Florida.
+TakeOver was a series of professional wrestling events that began in May 2014, as WWE's developmental territory, NXT, held its second WWE Network-exclusive livestreaming event, billed as TakeOver.
+The "TakeOver" moniker subsequently became the branding for all of NXT's major events held periodically throughout the year.
+The End was scheduled as the 10th TakeOver event and was also called "The End... of the Beginning".
+It was held on Saturday, June 8, 2016.
+The name "The End" stemmed from the original intention of this being the final TakeOver event to take place at NXT's home venue at the time, Full Sail University in Winter Park, Florida.